WordPress/wpcs-docs/wordpress-coding-standards/github-actions.md

 - uses: actions/checkout@de0fac2e4500dabe0009e67214ff5f5447ce83dd # v6.0.2
 ```

-Always include a version comment after the SHA to make the pinned version human-readable.
+Always include a comment after the SHA that includes the exact name of the pinned tag, for example `v6.0.`.
+A floating value such as `v6` is not sufficient.
 When updating an action, update both the SHA and the version comment.

 ### Cache poisoning

 Using GitHub Actions caching in workflows that produce release artifacts is risky.
 A cache can be poisoned by an attacker in a separate workflow, allowing the poisoned cache to inject malicious content into a release.

 Avoid using `actions/cache` or built-in caching features in workflows that build and publish packages or release artifacts.
-If caching is necessary in such workflows, ensure the cache key is scoped tightly and the cache contents are verified before use.
+If caching is necessary in such workflows, ensure the cache key is scoped tightly, do not use partial cache key matching patterns, and verify the cache contents before use.